GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Sanjay in last two months he has not picked up my calls 68 times, and only time he bothers to go out with me is when I am paying for drinking or paying for smoking, I have reached to this conclusion that he is a freeloader and he is used to only stick with me because I helped him with studies and stuff and I paid for things that's it, he never bothers to call me , he didn't even bother to call me on his birthday or invite me to birthday party, on the contrary I had to call him up and even spend my money on his party.
 Shit after calculating I find out I have spent 20000 rs on him in 5 months.
-He is with me just for this and is not really a friend because if he was then I wouldn't be thinking this or wr
+He is with me just for this and is not really a friend because if he was then I wouldn't be thinking this or writing this.
+A true friend does not make you feel like this, the fact that I have felt this and realised this means I will never ever be friends with him again.
+I will be just like he is with me , just for convenience and won't spend a dime or time on him.

+Because fuck him, it's hard to accept this because this means I don't have any friends whatsoever and that thought is more terrifying but still it's true.